CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 As part of entering into a Grapple or achieving a level 1 victory while already being in a Grapple, you can move your opponent.

-Base 10 feet of moving.
-Each point in STR gains 10 feet.
-Each point in Lift gains 5 feet.
-For each size category the opponent is smaller than you, double the move distance.
+The distance of the Grapple Move is dependant off the character's Lift.
+The character can either roll a Lift check or take the average amount of wins rounded down.
+For each win achieved, a character can Move a creature 10 feet.
+If your character is required to move during the move, you can not exceed your normal amount of movement for that round.
 For each size category the opponent is larger than you, half the distance.
 Narrator's discretion to change this distance (i.e. humanoid sized creature weighs as much as a Large category creature as it is made of pure metal/stone).

-If your character is required to move during the move, you can not exceed your normal amount of movement for that round.

 ## Level 2 victory